Yuda4/MSApp/README.md

 # MSApp

-Android App for displaying movies from the web
+Android App for displaying movies from web

 ## Demo